TiceWise/EssentBootcampFinalAssignment/README.md

 ## Turning in the assignment

-Once finished, share the URL of your repository with Jaap and Thijs.
-You have one week for the assignment, so you have until the 22nd of September to submit the assignment.
+Once finished, share the URL of your repository with Wesley and Thijs.
+You have one week for the assignment, so you have up to and including the 13th of November to submit the assignment.